-Archival recording and reporting will be undertaken for the impacted heritage items and identified potential heritage items identified in the EIS, including the documents identified in MCoA A1.
+Archival recording and reporting will be undertaken for the I heritage items impacted by the project of which were identified in the EIS, including the documents identified in MCoA A1.

-The archival recording and reporting will be carried out in accordance with the NSW Heritage Office's How to Prepare Archival Records of Heritage Items (1998), and Photographic Recording of Heritage Items Using Film or Digital Capture (2006).
+REVISION NO: K ISSUE DATE: 15/05/2025 PAGE 73 OF 126 The archival recording and reporting will be carried out in accordance with the NSW Heritage Office's How to Prepare Archival Records of Heritage Items (1998), and Photographic Recording of Heritage Items Using Film or Digital Capture (2006).

-All photographic archival recording will be undertaken prior to the commencement of works that have potential to disturb / impact on the items nominated for recording.
+All photographic archival recording will be undertaken prior to the commencement of works that have potential to disturb/ impact on the items nominated for recording.
 The photographic archival recording will include: